swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/formatting-your-documentation-content.md

 > Important: Page titles must be the first line of content in a documentation file.
 One or more empty lines can precede the page title.

-For the page title of a framework landing page or extension file, use a _symbol link_.
-To create a symbol link for a framework landing page, wrap the framework's module name within a set of double backticks (\`\`).
+For the page title of a landing page, enter a symbol link by wrapping the framework's module name within a set of double backticks (\`\`).

 ```markdown
 # ``SlothCreator``
 ```

-To create a symbol link for a documentation extension file, wrap the path to the symbol within double backticks (\`\`).
+For a documentation extension file, enter a symbol link by wrapping the path to the symbol within double backticks (\`\`).
 The path may start with the framework's module name or with the name of a top-level symbol in the module.

-**A documentation extension link starting with a framework module name:**
+The following example shows a documentation extension link starting with a framework module name:

 ```markdown
 # ``SlothCreator/CareSchedule/Event``
 ```

-**A documentation extension link starting with a top-level symbol name:**
+The following example shows a documentation extension link to the same symbol starting with a top-level symbol name:

 ```markdown
 # ``CareSchedule/Event``